solothought/shabdawali/README.md

 ### Playback

-You can pause/resume the animation whenever you want
+You can pause/resume the animation whenever you want:

 ```js
 var amit = shabdawali(..);